 A Nice Place to Stay

-A 135-179 room boutique hotel right on campus is in the works.
-The hotel will be built in front of the main campus facing Alafaya Trail, between University and Centaurus Boulevards.
-It is presently scheduled to open in 2019.
+The newest addition to hotels by UCF is The Celeste Hotel, a Tribute Portfolio Hotel located on the campus of the UCF in East Orlando.
+It is the first and only on-campus upscale hotel.
+Featuring function and event spaces with a private dining room, the full-service hotel has a lobby bar, restaurant, take-away pantry, and room service.
 It will be wonderful because of location, but it is also fabulous because they will be paying rent to UCF for the land, bringing in a fair amount of money for the university over the next few years.
 If your student is studying at the Rosen School of Hotel Management this is even better.
-Will update as more information becomes available.
+We will update as more information becomes available.

 Cost is obviously something most of us consider.
 Generally, the farther from campus one goes, the less the prices will be…unless you are getting closer to Disney/Universal and all that jazz.
 Of course, during football season; all bets are off.
 Prepare to pay as much as $375 a night during game weekends and be sure to book very far in advance.
 As for Parent’s Weekend (and graduation); the same story goes.
 Peak season can be tough, but keep calling back or opt to stay a bit farther from campus (and consider leaving your car at the hotel and taking an Uber, because the traffic and parking are unreal.)
 You might even contemplate staying in Winter Park; which is about forty minutes outside of Orlando, but a quaint little town with some great restaurants and shops.
 (Keep in mind if something is going on at Rollins College, this option may not work.)